Checklist: Prepare your website for Go-Live

 September 10, 2021

 First, it’s important to prepare the DNS for the transition.
-Make sure the TTL is set to a low value, e.g. 5 minutes.
-This makes sure that when you switch the DNS to the new website, it will happen for all visitors within +/- 5 minutes (this is not a guarantee, it’s possible that DNS resolvers keep returning the old record for a longer time).
+Set the TTL to a low value, e.g. 5 minutes.
+This makes sure that when you switch the DNS to the new website, it will happen for all visitors within +/- 5 minutes (this is not a guarantee, DNS resolvers may keep returning the old record for a longer time).

 Don’t forget that in most cases you need to prepare multiple DNS records;

 you have the root domain like

 example.com, but also the www subdomain

 You need valid SSL certificates for all domains including the subdomains.
 You can combine multiple domains in one certificate by choosing a SAN Certificate.
 Or you go for the free certificate authority LetsEncrypt.
 Most public cloud providers have their certificate authority that provides free certificates for their services like AWS.

 When you Go-Live, you want to get traffic to your website.
 Since most traffic comes from search engines, SEO is an important topic that always needs attention.
 I’m not going into the details of optimizing your website for search engines, but it’s good to verify that the following things are in place;

 - A Sitemap that automatically updates when new pages are added to the website.